Suuraw/DoDo/README.md

 ## Deployment

-1. Configuring the API for a serverless architecture to deploy on Vercel.
+1. Configuring the API for a serverless architecture to deploy on Vercel.(on going)

 ## Getting Started